 Language.
 Although the majority of the Lezgi speak their own language, not all of them can write in it.
 Usually people write either in Russian or in Azeri, since all the Lezgi are at least bilingual.
 Lezgi is being taught in several schools of Dagestan, but it is no longer taught in Azerbaijan.
 There and several Lezgi national newspapers and websites.

 Bible translation progress: Our long term plan is the full Bible in Lezgi.
 In 2012 a new step was introduced into the translation procedure for this project.
 The translated texts are now being checked in Azerbaijan, in order to make the translation more understandable for those who are not familiar with the literary language, which is based on one of many dialects.
 This additional step is making the translation better understood on the other side of the border.
 The team also initiated reading meetings in Baku, so that the Lezgi believers in Azeri churches would embrace this translation as the Bible they want to read.
 These meetings have already started.
 They are very positive, the participants are enthusiastic.
 This is a good step towards Scripture engagement in Lezgi.
-In winter 2017 there was a successful consultant checking session on the remaining NT books.
-The Lezgi translation team is preparing to submit the NT to the publishing department in late 2017.
+In Autumn 2017 there was a successful consultant checking session on the remaining NT books.
+The Lezgi translation team is preparing to submit the NT to the publishing department in late 2018.
 The team is simultaneously working on several OT books.

 Your donation will help the Lezgi Bible translation project to be continued in 2019.